t3chstacity/t3chstacity.github-io/websites/rubani/README.md

-# Responsive Coffee Website
+# Responsive Rubani Website

-This website is a mobile-friendly and responsive website for a coffee shop.
+This website is a mobile-friendly and responsive website for aviation listings.
 It allows visitors to explore the menu items, and contact the business.

 ## Features